View of the Alcazaba fortress in Malaga, Spain

 It just wouldn't be a trip to the Costa del Sol without a little coast and sun.
 Most tourists stick to the convenient La Malagueta Beach, but if you've got more than a couple hours in Málaga, you can take a taxi to less crowded but equally beautiful beaches to the east, like Playamar or Playa de Burriana.

 Seafood is the focus of gastronomy in Málaga.
 Don't miss the city's signature dish of gambas al pil-pil, flash-fried fresh prawns with garlic, paprika and chilies.
-During your Málaga cruise, order a basket of pescado frito, an array of local white fish, clams and other seafood breaded and fried.
-Finish up with tarta malaguena, a cake made with almonds and raisins, and a glass of Málaga dessert wine.
+During your Málaga cruise, order a basket of pescado frito, an array of local white fish, clams and other seafood that's breaded and fried.
+Finish up with tarta malaguena, a cake made with almonds, raisins and a glass of Málaga dessert wine.

 Pop into a local wine shop to take a bottle of Málaga dessert wine back home with you.
 Málaga cruises provide access to an eclectic range of other souvenirs, like hand-painted Andalusian ceramics or handmade fans to help you beat the heat.
 You can also find some of Spain's best olive oil here — pick up some of this cloudy, spicy liquid gold from the Ataranzas Market.